Introduction

 }

-This activity gets the Intent object that started it via getInent(), and retrieves the message put into the Intent via its key.
+This activity gets the Intent object that started it via getIntent(), and retrieves the message put into the Intent via its key.
 It then puts the message on the TextView.

 Take note that the content-view is set to "R.layout.activity_display_message" which corresponds to the "res\layout\activity_display_message.xml" we have created earlier.

-The name of the activity is "DisplayMessageActivity" (relative to the current package ".").
+The name of the activity is "DisplayMessageActivity" (in current package).
 There is no need for the <intent-filter> as this activity is launched from the first activity.

 Now, you can run the app.